Demographics of the world: World Population, AD 1–1998 (in thousands)

 Source: Maddison and others.
 (University of Groningen).

 Shares of world population, AD 1–1998 (% of world total)

 Source: Maddison and others.
 (University of Groningen).

-Historical vital statistics
+Vital statistics

 The following estimates of global trends in various demographic indicators from 1950 to 2021 are from UN DESA's World Population Prospects 2022.
 In July 2022, UN DESA published its 2022 World Population Prospects, a biennially-updated database where key demographic indicators are estimated and projected worldwide and on the country and regional level.